cnio-bu/vulcanspot/README.md

 * python2.7 (UNIX)
 * R (UNIX)
 - - -
-Most of the pipeline is based on R (recommended version 3.4.4).
+Vulcanspot's pipeline is based on R scripts that process, transform and compare data from different biological sources.
+The following R packages are required (R version 3.4.4):
-R packages:

 | package name | source | Recommended version |
 | ---------- | ------- | --------- |